Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 What legal requirements are there for recognition of an award?
 Must reasons be given for the award?
 Does the award need to be reviewed by any other body?

 An arbitral award in writing rendered and signed by an arbitral tribunal will be recognised by the Danish courts.
 An award need not be reviewed by any other body according to Danish law.
-Further, according to the Danish Arbitration Act any arbitral award rendered by an arbitral tribunal must be reasoned, unless otherwise agreed by the parties.
+Further, according to the the Danish Arbitration Act any arbitral award rendered by an arbitral tribunal must be reasoned, unless otherwise agreed by the parties.

 Timeframe for delivery

 Are there any time limits on delivery of the award?

 No. Arbitral tribunals will generally seek to move the case forward.
 An arbitral tribunal can terminate arbitration proceedings if it considers continuation to be unnecessary or impossible.

 Does the law impose limits on the available remedies?
 Are some remedies not enforceable by the court?

 Danish law does not restrict private parties from agreeing on certain remedies.